cloudcosmonaut/Browser/README.md

 ---

+The sections below are mainly relevant for software developers, who want to contribute or help LibreWeb Browser.

 ## For Developers

-The following sections below are mainly relevant for software developers, who want to contribute or help LibreWeb Browser.

 Decentralized Browser is written C++ together with some [external libraries](/lib).
 LibreWeb is using the [cmark-gfm](https://github.com/github/cmark-gfm) library for example, which is used for CommonMark (markdown) parsing.
 We're using markdown as the source-code of the content/site.
 No HTML and JavaScript anymore, content is king after all.

-LibreWeb Browser is also using [Gnome GTK3](https://developer.gnome.org/gtk3/stable/) framework for GUI.
+LibreWeb Browser is also using [Gnome GTK3](https://developer.gnome.org/gtk3/stable/) framework for the GUI.
+Using the C++ bindings, called [Gtkmm](https://gtkmm.org/en/).

 ### Development Environment